WGLab/Workshop_Annotation/README.md

 ```
 bash setup.sh
 ```
 And the installation will be extremely easy for you.
-The database and all will be downloaded and you can install P2G in your path.
+The database and all will be downloaded and you can add Phen2Gene in your path.

 If on `Windows`: